Bambino is a babysitting app that uses social media to connect sitters and clients recommended by your friends and neighbors.

 Reviews of working with this site are generally positive, with a few complaints about the multiple-kid issue and about the requirement to sign up through Facebook.
 Given Facebook’s recent data breaches, booking your gigs via social media does give pause.
 That said, the app is pretty user friendly and, at present, only parents pay a fee, which makes it a better-than-average side hustle for sitters.

-You can also find babysitting positions through Urban Sitter, Trusted and GoNannies.
+You can also find babysitting positions through Urban Sitter, Care and GoNannies.

 Want to find babysitting jobs through Bambino?